 - Is a sociable and loyal dog, it will not take kindly to being left alone, so it’s not a dog that will be suitable for a house that remains empty most of the day

 - Will need grooming thanks to their beautiful coat, and it is highly recommended this is done professionally a few times each year

 - Despite being bred as a non-shedding dog, breeding means that some will shed hair, so it is worth checking with the breeder on this point

 - As with all dogs, there are health issues to be aware of, so again, a reputable breeder will make all the difference

-The Cavapoo is, overall, a fine choice for a small family dog, so let’s a little more about its main characteristics.
+Overall, a fine choice for a small family dog, so let’s a little more about its main characteristics.

 There is no doubt that the Cavapoo is an attractive-looking dog, with its cute little face and floppy ears, and the lovely, endearing large eyes inherited from the spaniel parent.
 The coat can vary greatly between dogs, thanks to the different texture and type of coat of the poodle and spaniel, but it will always be one that is attractive.
-In short, the Cavapoo tends to be summed up by one word: adorable!
+In short, it tends to be summed up by one word: adorable!

 - White – again not as popular as some other colours, white dogs are nevertheless attractive, but be aware this is a high-maintenance colour, especially if your dog is to spend a lot of time outdoors

-- Chestnut – one of the more popular Cavapoo colours, this lush brown hue is a wonderful coat for a pretty dog, and you will love the puppies in this colour
+- Chestnut – one of the more popular colours, this lush brown hue is a wonderful coat for a pretty dog, and you will love the puppies in this colour

 - Gold – a glorious colour for any dog, but even more so for a Cavapoo, this is a luxurious coat colour and one that is very popular, although not as common as some